Five incredible jazz pianists compete for the 2019 Cole Porter Fellowship.

-Meet individuals and organizations across the country who are connecting job seekers to employment.
+Meet individuals and organizations across the country and right here in Indiana who are connecting job seekers to employment.

 "Judy O'Bannon's Foreign Exchange" takes viewers to fascinating places around the world and introduces them to people who are finding new ways to use mind, body and spirit to help change their world for the better.
 Through these travels, viewers will have the opportunity to explore issues that are relevant to all of us in this newly evolving global community.

 Celebrate the 25th anniversary of Ingenue, the critically acclaimed and Grammy Award-winning album by superstar singer-songwriter k.d. lang.